polterguy/camphora-five/help-files/Camphora Five/01 - Introduction.md

 the acronym _"CRUD"_.
 In addition, Camphora Five apps allows you to export and import items from Excel, or other systems, that somehow supports CSV files.
 This makes Camphora Five a perfect fit for creating your own web apps, from which you want to collect and edit your data, from where ever you are in the world.

+Your apps can also be customised as you see fit after you have generated them, by simply editing your app's properties using for instance Hyper IDE.